Chan Wing-kee: Political career

 Chan had been appointed member of Hong Kong Trade Development Council, Textile Advisory Board and Economic Council of Macau.
 He has been an active member of the Chinese Manufacturers' Association of Hong Kong where he is now the honorary president.
-In the mid-1980s, Chan was appointed member of Basic Law Consultative Committee both in Hong Kong and Macau, in which he belonged to the conservative faction of the committee and joined the proposal of the Group of 89.
+In the mid-1980s, Chan was appointed member of the Basic Law Consultative Committee both in Hong Kong and Macau, in which he belonged to the conservative faction of the committee and joined the proposal of the Group of 89.
 In 1989, he co-founded the conservative New Hong Kong Alliance.
 Chan was also a member of the executive committee of the Business and Professionals Federation of Hong Kong which derived from the Group of 89.

 In 1993, Chan became Hong Kong deputy of the National People's Congress, the national legislature of the People's Republic of China (PRC), in which he served on 8th and 9th Congresses.
 He was also made Justice of the Peace and Officer of the Order of the British Empire (OBE) by the British authorities in the same year.
 Chan was appointed Hong Kong Affairs Adviser and member of the HKSAR Preparatory Committee on the eve of the handover of Hong Kong.
 He was also a member of the Selection Committee, which was responsible for electing the first Chief Executive and Provisional Legislative Council.
 In 2008, Chan has been member of the Election Committee which is responsible for electing the Chief Executive.
 Chan was appointed member of the National Committee of the Chinese People's Political Consultative Conference (CPPCC) where he was made a standing committee member.
 He has become the prominent mouthpiece of the Beijing government and vocal supporter of the Chief Executives and the SAR governments throughout the years.
 He was awarded Gold Bauhinia Star (GBS) in 2000 and Grand Bauhinia Medal (GBM), the highest honour of the HKSAR in 2016.

-Chan is also leader of the various Hong Kong's community and business organisations, including vice chairman of China Overseas Friendship Association; chairman of Federation of Hong Kong Guangdong Community Organisations; honorary chairman and president of Hong Kong Federation of Overseas Chinese Associations; Council; honorary chairman of Friends of Hong Kong Association; honorary chairman of Textile Council of Hong Kong; honorary president of Federation of Hong Kong Garment Manufacturers; honorary chairman of Hong Kong Shippers’ Council; honorary chairman of The Hong Kong Exporters' Association; chairman of Cheng Si-Yuan (China-International) Hepatitis Research Foundation.
+Chan is also leader of various Hong Kong community and business organisations, including vice chairman of China Overseas Friendship Association; chairman of Federation of Hong Kong Guangdong Community Organisations; honorary chairman and president of Hong Kong Federation of Overseas Chinese Associations; Council; honorary chairman of Friends of Hong Kong Association; honorary chairman of Textile Council of Hong Kong; honorary president of Federation of Hong Kong Garment Manufacturers; honorary chairman of Hong Kong Shippers’ Council; honorary chairman of The Hong Kong Exporters' Association; chairman of Cheng Si-Yuan (China-International) Hepatitis Research Foundation.

 In February 2021, Chan called for the potential elimination of the popular-vote district councillors from participating in the election committee, stating that "The number of district councillors on the committee should be reduced.
 Another option is to remove the participation of district councillors altogether."